konnektiv/mariadb-galera-swarm/README.md

 ## Commands

 The entrypoint takes as a command one of the following startup "modes".
-Additional arguments will be passed to the `mysqld` command line.
+Additional arguments will be passed to the `mariadbd` command line.
 For example, you will typically want to add `--log-bin=mysqld-bin` to enable binary logging.

 ### seed